olleepalmer/olleepalmer.github.io/_posts/2020-01-24-pie-prioritisation-method-sucks.md

 > _Isn’t the PIE score just an aggregation of a few guesstimates turned into a number out of ten?_

-{% include image-large.html name="ocp-pie-troll.jpg" caption="Me anonymously trolling on the original PIE score blog post" %}
+{% include image-columns.html name="ocp-pie-troll.jpg" caption="Me anonymously trolling on the original PIE score blog post on the Wider Funnel blog" %}

 To which Chris thoughtfully responds: